IBM/event-automation/_connectors/kc-source-sqlserver/index.md

   - Databases
 ---

-Debezium is an open source distributed platform for change data capture.
-Debezium’s SQL Server Connector can monitor the row-level changes in the schemas of a SQL Server database and record to separate Kafka topics.
+Debezium is an open-source distributed platform for change data capture (CDC).
+Debezium’s SQL Server Connector can monitor the row-level changes in the schemas of an SQL Server database and record them to separate Kafka topics.